Visitor Information Murtoa

 Download Murtoa’s Town Map

-A gateway to Wimmera’s hidden treasures
+Wimmera’s hidden treasures

 Located in the heart of Victoria’s far west region of Wimmera, north of the fabulous Grampians and Halls Gap and south east of Wyperfeld and Little Desert National Parks, Murtoa is a quaint country town, roughly half way between Melbourne and Adelaide.
 It is known for its remarkable history and successful grain farming industry producing wheat, barley, chickpea & lentil for our domestic market as well as export.